On the 30th of August 2008, I took a train trip to Stoke on Trent.

 Every time I relocated the canal, the towing path was still closed, until, finally, I got back on track at Ivy House Lift Bridge.

 The diversion cost me time, so I got down to some steady walking.
-There wasn't much scenery to bother with, though the views improved as urban dereliction began to give way to countryside.
+There wasn't much scenery to bother with, though the views improved as town began to give way to countryside.
 Eventually, I reached Engine Lock and stopped for a rest.
-While I was there, it put on a miniature "old faithful" impression, as water erupted from a vent while the chamber was being filled.
+While I was there, it put on a mini "old faithful" impression, as water erupted from a vent while the chamber was being filled.

 Further on, Norton Green Lift Bridge was raised to let a boat through.
 Just beyond it is the junction with the Norton Green Arm, which was built privately to serve local collieries.
 The branch is no-longer navigable but is still in-water as part of the feeder channel from Knypersley Reservoir.

 By the time I reached Stockton Brook, I was getting tired and thirsty.
 However, I had now slipped even further behind schedule, so a pint in The Sportsman would have to wait for another day.

 Sculptor Anthony Lysycia was commissioned to produce works for two of the locks at Stockton Brook.
 This is part of The North Staffordshire Canal Corridor Regeneration.